allandrakeprojects/rainCheck/README.md

 # rainCheck
-Windows Application that detects the websites if it is hijacked or not
+Windows Application that detects the websites if success, hijacked, inaccessible, or timeout